TapiocaFox/Daijishou/DSESS.md

 For example `href` for `<a>` element.
 If `dsess_attribute` is not present the innerHTML will be resolved.

+### 4. Extractor Regex parameter
+`dsess_extractor=` + Extractor Regex.

+If `dsess_extractor` is not present the the plain text will be used.
+Else string extracted from Regex group 1 will be used.

 ## Examples
 <!-- `DSESS:BOXART:TAGS("template tags"):"DSESS URL"` -->